hxrts/diagram/README.md

 A DAG-based evaluation system for distributed computation that handles subgraph dependency and atomicity.

 Programs are modeled as a directed acyclic graph (DAG) where nodes represent atomically evaluated units and edges are dependencies between nodes expressed as a partial order.
 Subgraphs can themselves be nodes by declaring atomicity of that group.
-Machines are distinct concept, analogous to an independent state machine.
-Each machine can lock resources, commit operations, rollback on failure, and send messages to free remote resources.
+Machines are analogous to chains or state machines.
+Each machine can lock resources, commit operations, rescind on failure, and send messages to free remote resources.

 The program graph defined in the configuration json file has two abstractions:
   - `Concurrency`: sibling nodes in Concurrent blocks are not dependent and can run independent of one another